NorfairKing/nerves-game-rules/README.md

 The second player chooses one of the two halves without touching either pile.
 This assigns each player one pile of cards.
 They need not contain the same number of cards.

-Both players place their respective pile of cards before them, at a distance of their choosing, but not between the other player and their pile.
+Both players place their respective pile of cards before them, at a distance of their choosing on their own half of the field.
-Both piles of cards must remain entirely on the table, no piece of any card my stick out beyond the edge of the table.
+Both piles of cards must remain entirely on the table, no piece of any card may stick out beyond the edge of the table.

 ```
 +---------+